-- i) Term Loan from Bank for expansion project includes loan taken from Punjab National Bank.
-The loan is secured by way of Hypothecation of Plant & Machinery /Equipments and other fixed assets proposed to be purchased/installed by way of Bank loan of the Company. - ii) Term Loan from Bank includes working capital term loan (WCTL) under GECL Scheme taken from Punjab National Bank.
-The credit under GECL will rank second charge with the existing credit facilities in terms of cash flows (including repayments) and securities, with charge on the assets financed under the Scheme to be created.
-Extension of charge over the existing Primary and Collaterial securities.
-WCTL facility extended under the GECL scheme shall be covered under gurantee coverage provided by NCGTC.
+- i) Term Loan from Bank for expansion project is term loan taken from Punjab National Bank.
+The loan is secured by way of Hypothecation of Plant & Machinery /Equipments and other fixed assets purchased/ proposed to be purchased/installed out of Bank loan of the Company. - ii) Outstanding balance of CECF loan as on cut off date is restructured as term loan.
+The loan is secured by hypothecation of assets created out of loan and charge on entire current assets of the company & personal guarantee of directors and others. - iii) Working capital term loan is secured by way of Equitable Mortgage of Factory Land & Building & Hypothecation of Plant & Machinery. - iv) The credit under GECL will rank second charge with the existing credit facilities in terms of cash flows (including repayments ) and Primary & Secondary securities with charge on the assets financed under the Scheme. - v) FITL-1 & FITL-2 are secured by way of Equitable Mortgage of Factory Land & Building & Hypothecation of Plant & Machinery.